qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

   dog.bark();

 The only line which is specific to the server environment is the first one, where you include the qooxdoo package.
-But the rest of the code is plain qooxdoo %{JS} which can also be run in the browser, too.
-I won't go into detail what the code is doing.
-For an introduction of that, take a look at the documentation about :doc:`Object Orientation </pages/core/oo_introduction>`.
+The rest of the code is plain qooxdoo %{JS} which can be run in a browser, too.
+For more on that take a look at the documentation about :doc:`Object Orientation </pages/core/oo_introduction>`.

 .. _pages/server/overview#additional_scenarios: